oxyplugins/oxy-toolbox/readme.txt

 == Changelog ==

+= 1.2.4 ( June 09, 2020 ) =
+* Added these WooCommerce conditions:
+** Selected Tag has at least One Product
+** Selected Category has at least One Product
+** At least One Featured Product
+** At least One Product on Sale

 = 1.2.3 ( June 08, 2020 ) =
 * Fixed fatal error on sites where WooCommerce is not active.
 * Masked the license key with dots.